Semrush helps you:

 Here’s an example:

 You can manually set up Schema markup, but it’s not easy.
-That’s why I recommend that you use Google’s excellent Structured Data Markup Helper.
+That’s why I recommend using Google’s excellent Structured Data Markup Helper.

 Markup Helper